 Gilgit Baltistan: A Little Piece of Heaven

 Gilgit Baltistan, formerly known as Northern Areas, is a sparsely inhabited area near the northern extremity of the Indian subcontinent, bordering three nations to the east, west, and south: China, Afghanistan, and Pakistan respectively.
 The Karakoram highway serves as the province’s only commercial route to China.
+From the Attabad Lake in Hunza to the Deosai Plains near Skardu city, Gilgit Baltistan is a wonder to behold.

 In view of its significant water resources, constituting River Indus and expansive glaciers, it is regarded as Pakistan’s water tower and energy hub.
 Independent communities, however, live in a rugged mountain landscape, serving as an essentially autonomous region.
 Three of the world’s colossal mountain ranges, namely the Himalayas, the Karakoram, and the Hindu Kush, abut in this region.